Beginner Powerlifting Over 50 – Introduction

 Most definitely!

-Of course, if you have access to things like leg press and hack squat machines, your workouts will be more varied, but those exercises are not essential.
+Of course, if you can access leg presses and hack squat machines, your workouts will be more varied, but those exercises are not essential.

 Q5: What should I eat for powerlifting?